gesielrosa/chrome-extension-zoho-sprints-branch-title-generator/README.md

 ![](https://img.shields.io/chrome-web-store/v/ambcebkhpiijcbclphlnpfhklagkdmfa)

-This extension generates a branch title based on data from a Zoho Sprints item/task.
+This Chrome Extension generates a branch title based on data from a Zoho Sprints item/task.

 ------